Skip to main content

 Research priorities

-We have identified four research priorities.
-Within each of these priorities, there are ARI which are the basis of our co-ordinated research and evidence programmes.
-Under each of these we have more detailed questions, giving a closer overview of the areas where we seek to advance and/or improve our scientific capabilities.
+We have identified four research priorities, which align to our coordinated research and evidence programmes.
+Within each of these priorities, there are ARI which are high-level research questions, and then under each of these ARI, we have more detailed questions, giving a detailed view of specific areas where we seek to advance our knowledge and/or improve our scientific capabilities.

 Our ARI for this priority: